 DAY 18: CALDERÓN HONDO VOLCANO

-We leave the hotel early to go to the Calderón Hondo Volcano, one of the best places on the island to see such spectacular scenery, located near the village of Lajares, only from there, you can admire the alignment of volcanoes that expanded the island of Fuerteventura to the north, forming the island of Lobos.
+We leave the hotel early in the morning to go to the Calderón Hondo Volcano, one of the best places on the island to see such spectacular scenery, located near the village of Lajares, only from there you can admire the alignment of volcanoes that expanded the island of Fuerteventura to the north, forming the island of Lobos.

 There are two main routes to Calderón Hondo.
 One of them, the most accessible, is only 3.7 kilometres long and starts in Lajares.
 The other route starts in Corralejo, and is just over 9 kilometres long.
 In this case we took the Lajares route.
 In it, there are several viewpoints and informative signs where, in addition to offering curiosities of the area, it guided us all the way.